 Want to earn continuing education credit for this article?
 Learn more.

-Its ability to improve many aspects of both physical and emotional health makes the benefits of massage therapy extremely far-reaching.
-Because of the major structural, physiological, psychological, spiritual and social changes that occur during pregnancy, massage is especially valuable to women at this juncture in their life.
+Its ability to improve many aspects of physical and emotional health makes the benefits of massage therapy extremely far-reaching.
+Because of the structural, physical, psychological, spiritual, and social changes that occur during pregnancy, massage is especially valuable to women during pregnancy.
 However, massage therapy is commonly denied to those who could benefit most from bodywork – women with high-risk pregnancies.
 By learning more about expectant mothers in this category, bodyworkers can distinguish between pregnancies requiring additional care and situations that carry too great a risk for bodywork.

 Defining High-Risk Pregnancy

 According to the respected physician’s reference, the Merck Manual, there is no formal or universally accepted definition of a “high-risk pregnancy.”
-Despite the casual reference, experts agree that a high-risk pregnancy involves at least one of the following:
+However, most experts agree that a high-risk pregnancy involves at least one of the following:

-- The woman or baby is more likely to become ill or die than usual.
+- The woman or baby more likely to become ill or die than usual.

 - Complications before or after delivery are more likely to occur than usual.

 Certain conditions or characteristics qualify a pregnancy as high risk.
 Approximately 5 to 10 percent of all pregnancies in the U.S. fit into a high-risk category.
 Although not a comprehensive list, the most common culprits for placing a pregnant woman in a high-risk category include: